 This card is best for: Those who fly often on American Airlines; those who want to add to their travel experience

 The Citi AAdvantage Executive World Elite Mastercard best suits business interests that use American Airlines as their primary airlines.
 The collective benefits such as free checked bags and extensive authorized use give the card versatility for business groups, as well as a way to quickly rack up points.
-The rates and fees appear high, and the bonus requires an unusually high purchase point to gain the 75,000 bonus miles.
+The rates and fees appear high, and the bonus requires a somewhat high purchase point to gain the 50,000 bonus miles.
 However, you can justify the costs in the redeemed rewards and other travel benefits the card offers.

 Click through to learn about the best travel credit cards.